theory/justatheory/content/post/past/tools/os/ical-invite-file-location.md

 type: post
 ---

-<p>I was fiddling with iCalendar invitations yesterday, trying to
-get <a href="http://www.iwantsandy.com/" title="Meet Sandy: Your PersonalEmail Assistant">Sandy</a>'s .ics files to import into Outlook.
+I was fiddling with iCalendar invitations yesterday, trying to get [Sandy]'s .ics files to import into Outlook.
 I got that figured out (yes!), but in the meantime iCal started crashing on me.
 I was reasonable sure that it was due to a bogus invitation file, but could not for the life of me figure out where iCal was keeping such files.
-It just kept crashing on me as second or so after starting up, every time.</p>
+It just kept crashing on me as second or so after starting up, every time.

-<p>I finally figured it out by quitting all my apps, moving all of the folders
-in <em>~/Library</em> to a temporary folder, and firing up iCal to see what folds it would create.
-And there it
-was: <em>~/Library/Caches/com.apple.iCal</em>.
-I quit iCal, deleted the new folders in <em>~/Library</em>, moved the originals back, and looked inside the iCal caches folder to find a bunch of invitation files in the <em>incoming</em> folder.
+I finally figured it out by quitting all my apps, moving all of the folders in *\~/Library* to a temporary folder, and firing up iCal to see what folds it would create.
+And there it was: *\~/Library/Caches/com.apple.iCal*.
+I quit iCal, deleted the new folders in *\~/Library*, moved the originals back, and looked inside the iCal caches folder to find a bunch of invitation files in the *incoming* folder.
 I deleted them all and iCal fired up again without a hitch.
-W00t!</p>
+W00t!

-<p>So if you're having problems with iCal crashing and have a few invitations
-in it and you're wondering how to get iCal to ignore them, just quit iCal, delete all of the files in <em>/Users/yourusername/Library/Caches/com.apple.iCal/incoming</em>, and start iCal back up again.</p>
+So if you're having problems with iCal crashing and have a few invitations in it and you're wondering how to get iCal to ignore them, just quit iCal, delete all of the files in */Users/yourusername/Library/Caches/com.apple.iCal/incoming*, and start iCal back up again.

-<p>And now I'll be able to find this information again when next I need it.
+And now I'll be able to find this information again when next I need it. :-)

-:-)</p>
+  [Sandy]: http://www.iwantsandy.com/ "Meet Sandy: Your PersonalEmail Assistant"